Lajtaib0801/GOL/README.md

 # Game Of Life in AT&T 32bit Assembly
 ## How to run?
-On Debian install these two packages, first is the compiler, second stands for to be able to compile 32-bit programs
+On Debian, install these two packages, first is the compiler, second stands for to be able to compile 32-bit programs
 ```
 # apt install gcc gcc-multilib
 ```